espoirMur/my-blog-gastby/content/blog/ci-cd-deploy-to-aws-github-actions/index.md

 And  the container :

 ```
-container = task_definition.add_container(  "ecs-devops-sandbox", image=ecs.ContainerImage.from_registry("amazon/amazon-ecs-sample")  )
+container = task_definition.add_container("ecs-devops-sandbox", image=ecs.ContainerImage.from_registry("amazon/amazon-ecs-sample")  )
 ```

 In the code above, we are initially specifying the Task Definition to run with an example container from a public AWS sample registry.
 This sample container is replaced with our application container when our CI/CD pipeline updates the Task Definition.
 We are using the container from the sample registry to allow the Service to stabilize before any application container images are added to our ECR repository.

-With the task definition created we can attache a service that will be running it  .
+With the task definition created we can attach a service that will be running it  .

 ##### Creating the service :